Abbey of Our Lady of Gethsemani: Beginnings

 Life at Gethsemani at this time was exceedingly harsh.
 Shortly after their arrival, Proust came down with pneumonia and nearly died—recovering only after being administered the Last Rites.
-By 1849 the fledgling community had torn down the old cabins on the property and constructed a second chapel, and soon began planning for the c that place.
+By 1849 the fledgling community had torn down the old cabins on the property and constructed a second chapel, and soon began planning for the construction of a monastery.
+Proust returned to France in the summer of 1849 to raise funds for construction.
+At this time the Order was receiving offers from several bishops in other states that wished to have the Order move there to establish monasteries.
+Proust refused them all because he wanted to establish at least one monastery before expanding, and Gethsemani would be that place.
 So, in 1851, the grounds at Gethsemani were declared the "Proto-Abbey of the New World" and Proust became Dom Eutropius Proust—first Abbot of Gethsemani.

 With Proust having been installed as abbot the previous year, plans for construction of the three-storey monastery finally began in October 1852—to be designed by the architect William Keely.
 It was during these pre-Civil war years that the monastery was built, modeled after the Abbey of Melleray.
 It was made of brick walls with timber roof supports with a rectangular abbatial church (meaning a church belonging to an abbey) constructed as well, the interior of which was made of lath and plaster in a Neo-Gothic style.
 The bricks were made on the work site, while the foundation was of limestone rock from Indiana.
 Later, windows were installed, and atop the church a large steeple was mounted.
 Many local members of the community helped the monks in with construction, some of them were slaves.
 In exchange for the hard work, Proust promised the locals free schooling for their children.
 In 1859 Proust resigned as abbot and returned to the Abbey of Melleray in France.
 At this time Gethsemani had a total of 65 monks.
 Proust died in 1874 while serving as abbot of the Abbey of Tre Fontane near Rome, Italy.